joseio/GH-Site-CodeSimilarity/index.md

 1. Filter out the Java submissions, keeping only the C\# ones (for Pex compatibility)
 2. Select those puzzles whose solutions feature at least one branch (so we see variance among the path conditions)
-3. Write PUTs for the selected puzzles to evaluate the student submissions against
+3. Write PUT wrappers for the selected puzzles to evaluate the student submissions against
-4. Invoke Pex on the PUTs
+4. Invoke Pex on the PUT wrappers
 5. Collect all path conditions (PCs) and symbolic return values (SRVs) resulting from step (4)
 6. Collect all unique, concrete tests generated during step (4) and place them into a set
   7. Invoke Pex on the PUTs, this time using only the unique, concrete tests as seeded inputs